 What Is Grafting?

 Grafting is a technique that joins two plants into one.
 In general, a wound is created on one of the plants, and the other is inserted into that wound so each plant’s tissues can grow together.

 Most fruit trees today are grafted onto rootstock.
 Besides imparting specific characteristics to the resulting plant, it is a quick and reliable means of reproducing plants that do not grow true to type from seed.
-Unfortunately for the backyard gardener, that means we cannot save seed and grow more plants.
+Unfortunately for the backyard gardener, that means we cannot save seeds and grow more plants.
 In fact, many grafted plants are patented.